GabrielTourinho/airlilne_passenger_satisfaction/README.md

 ## File Descriptions <a name="files"></a>

-A notebook describing the work done to answer the questions above, and the data collected to develop the project.
+A notebook describing the work done to answer the questions above, the data collected to develop the project, and a auxiliary library.

 ## Results <a name="results"></a>